mohdfareed/machine-setup/README.md

 - Backup terminal profile to `dotfiles/other`
 - Backup virtual machines
 - Choose the changes to preferences and formulae, casks, and apps to push

-## TODO

-- Check default settings of macOS
-- Check if python and ruby packages migrate between update (check python, ruby, and nvm scripts in general)